ruggeryiury/rock-band-3-deluxe-ptbr/README.md

 If you don't know how to build Rock Band 3 Deluxe patch, check the Download section below to use a manually-build version of Rock Band 3 Deluxe patch with built-in translation.

+## Installation

+Please follow the instructions for your console on the [Official Rock Band 3 Deluxe website](https://rb3dx.milohax.org/install.html).

 ## Download

+### Xbox 360

+You can download a manually-build Rock Band 3 Deluxe patch with built-in translation [here](https://drive.google.com/file/d/1A3SKVsRUHjG_qtsqov0iuSS6XdsHPiV8/view?usp=sharing).
+This translation is using the [this dev commit version](https://github.com/hmxmilohax/rock-band-3-deluxe/commit/4b4616b6751c8dc503f2eddd912fd2eef401ca70).

+### PS3 / RPCS3

-You can download a manually-build `.pkg` file of Rock Band 3 Deluxe patch with built-in translation [here](https://drive.google.com/file/d/1M4-TTWoHFPaH_Dns3WzZwNuLL0xXdu1a/view?usp=sharing).
-This translation is using the [this dev commit version](https://github.com/hmxmilohax/rock-band-3-deluxe/commit/4b4616b6751c8dc503f2eddd912fd2eef401ca70)
+You can download a manually-build `.pkg` file of Rock Band 3 Deluxe patch with built-in translation [here](https://drive.google.com/file/d/1JdpuGuX13Lt2u3WK6m1nWoZk85vpvLTF/view?usp=sharing).
+This translation is using the [this dev commit version](https://github.com/hmxmilohax/rock-band-3-deluxe/commit/4b4616b6751c8dc503f2eddd912fd2eef401ca70).